Robert Atkins (politician): Family

 Atkins is married to Dulcie Mary Atkins (b.1946), who is a fellow Conservative councillor in Wyre, and who served as her husband's personal assistant during his tenure as an MEP.

 Their daughter Victoria Atkins was elected at the 2015 general election as the Conservative MP for Louth and Horncastle.
+In November 2023 she was made Secretary of State for Health and Social Care.